 80% of our free trial users saw Nelio Content‘s website

-As we saw a few paragraphs above, we need 1,571 new free trial users the sixth month.
-After narrowing down the number of users that converted because of our site (80% of 1,571, or 1,257), we can address the original question: how many visitors do we need to have in our website?
+As we saw a few paragraphs above, we need 1,571 new free trial users in the sixth month.
+After narrowing down the number of users that converted because of our site (80% of 1,571, or 1,257), we can address the original question: how many visitors do we need to have on our website?
 This obviously depends on the conversion rate of our website which, again, we don’t know.
 Based on our experience with Nelio A/B Testing, a conservative number would be:

-Therefore, if we want to have 1,571 new users on the sixth month after launch and only the 80% of them converts because of our site, we’ll need:
+Therefore, if we want to have 1,571 new users on the sixth month after launch and only 80% of them converts because of our site, we’ll need:

 80% × 1,571 × 10% = 12,570 visits per month.

 As we did in each step of the process, let’s go back to reflect on this issue.
 Does this figure make sense?
 Can we reach this number of visits per month in 6 months?

 Although we know that on paper it stands up under scrutiny, it’s essential to have a figure.
 So we added a new row to our above table to set goals for ourselves for the number of visits to our new product website: